kuriwaki/modern-weighting-2021/README.md

 pop_micro <- read_rds("data/pop_microdata.rds")
 ```

 ## The Power and Simplicity of Poststratification

 > “The purpose of poststratification is to correct for known differences
 > between sample and population.” — Gelman (2007)

-Q: What is the distributon of education in the sample?
+Q: What is the distribution of education in the sample?
 In the
 population?

     #> # A tibble: 4 x 3